 The good news is that, depending on the circumstances of your case, you may be able to seal your criminal record.
-If you can do so, it is almost always a good idea to have your record sealed.
+If you can do so, it is often a good idea to have your record sealed or expunged.
 Once your record is sealed, most employers, landlords, and others who run a background check on you will get this response: “no criminal record.”
-You are legally allowed to assert on employment applications that you have never been charged or arrested.
+You are legally allowed to state on employment applications that you have no record.

 How do I seal my record?

 Generally, there are two ways to seal a criminal record in Massachusetts:

 Sealing by Mail – Many cases can be sealed by mailing a form to the Commissioner of Probation after a waiting period* of 3 years for a misdemeanor and 7 years for a felony.
 Convictions can only be sealed by mail, with the exception of first time drug possession, which can also be sealed by a judge.

 Sealing in Court – A judge has the legal authority to seal cases that were dismissed or ended in a “not guilty” finding.
 There is no waiting period required.
 Generally, judges can also seal a first time drug possession conviction.

 Not every case can be sealed, and it is important to discuss your options with an experienced criminal defense attorney.
 For example, several firearm offenses are exempt from sealing (specifically, charges brought under these statutes: G.L. c.
 140, sections 121-131H).
 That said, simply carrying or possession of a firearm charges are eligible for sealing.

 “Crimes against the public,” charged under G.L. c.
 268, are largely not available for sealing.
 In fact, resisting arrest may be the only charge under that chapter that is possible to seal.